 Now, who else is there to blame?
 Let’s look at the cast.

 Chris O’Donnell was decent enough as Robin, and he’s probably the best actor in the movie.
-His only downside was the dialogue that he had to say and poor direction, but we know who to blame that on.
+His only downside was the dialogue that he had to say and poor direction, but we know who to blame the latter on.
 Alicia Silverstone was awful as Batgirl, just awful and should’ve never been cast.
 Enough said.

 Pat Hingle looked too old to play Commissioner Gordon convincingly, and to be honest I never liked Hingle as Gordon in the first place.
 He just never looked (or acted) like what Gordon should to me.
-Michael Gough returns for the last time as Alfred, doing his usual good job with the material given (there are one or two good lines in Alfred’s dialogue).
+Michael Gough returns for the last time as Alfred, doing his usual good job with the material given.
+There are one or two good lines in Alfred’s dialogue.

 My take on Bane’s appearance in this movie is that Goldsman or Schumacher (or both) must’ve thrown him in at the last minute to round out the film’s hero-villain ratio.
 That’s the only logical explanation I can think of due to the character’s terrible depiction and no respect to the source material.
-If you thought Tom Hardy was hard to understand in The Dark Knight Rises, then get ready to try and decipher the language of this Bane, which mainly consists of short, indecipherable sentences!
-I have no further comment on Bane, except…”BOMB!”
-(Which is pretty much all he says that’s worthwhile in this movie).

 Despite their many flaws and possible miscasting, the cast is not to blame for this movie.
 They were simply actors and actresses, trying to do the best they could with a terrible script and poor direction.
 Many of their careers have been restored nicely (except for one or two).